kdheepak/kdheepak.github.io/content/23-technical_writing.md

+---
-title:Writing Technical Papers with Markdown date:Sun Dec 20 17:37:56 MST 2015
+title: Writing Technical Papers with Markdown
+date: Sun Dec 20 17:37:56 MST 2015
-tags:markdown, writing
+tags: markdown, writing
-summary: Use Markdown for Academic writing keywords:markdown, vim, writing, academic, scholarly, scientific, papers slug:writing-papers-with-markdown category:blog alias:/blog/writing-papers-with-markdown
+summary: Use Markdown for Academic writing
+keywords: markdown, vim, writing, academic, scholarly, scientific, papers
+slug: writing-papers-with-markdown
+category: blog
+alias: /blog/writing-papers-with-markdown
+---

 Recently, I’ve had several people ask me about the Markdown workflow I use to write papers.
 I figured I'd use this post to write about my workflow and my resources on this topic.